How Much Are Most Car Accident Settlements?

 4. If they refuse to pay what your case is truly worth, your car accident attorney may recommend filing a lawsuit.

-Filing a lawsuit is usually the last step if the insurer refuses to settle fairly.
-Many insurers don’t want the time and cost of a trial either, so a strong case can usually push them to offer more, even before a court date is set.
+Filing a lawsuit is usually the last step if you can’t reach a fair settlement.
+Many insurers don’t want the time and cost of a trial either, so a case backed by evidence may prompt them to offer more, even before a court date is set.

 Are Car Accident Settlements Taxable?